 - An overview of what to wear can be found here.

-- You will be arriving in the middle of a hot and humid summer which will last for a couple of months before steadily declining into colder months.
-So bring lots of light-weight weather appropriate clothes and footwear.
+- You will be arriving in the middle of a hot and humid summer which will last for a couple of months.
+Bring lots of light-weight, natural-fibre and appropriate clothes and footwear.

 - Uniqlo will become your best friend and has all your work (and casual) clothing needs covered at a reasonable price.
 Their sizes are also slightly more foreigner-friendly.